-Reminder: This program is conducted under a state permit.
+Reminder: These programs are conducted under a state permit.
 Conducting guided sea turtle walks on your own or disturbing sea turtles is against the law.
-Please keep all lights off while on the beach during sea turtle nesting season, including flashlights, cell phones and cameras.
+Please keep all lights off while on the beach during sea turtle nesting season, including flashlights, red lights, cell phones and cameras.
 Don't forget to keep a respectful distance from nesting females or hatchlings.

 Location: Florida Oceanographic Coastal Center – 890 NE Ocean Blvd., Stuart, FL 34996

 Program Fee: $30.00 per participant

 Age restrictions: Participants must be at least 10 years of age.
 Guests under 18 must be accompanied by an adult guardian.

 Participants must be able to walk in soft or wet sand for up to 1 mile to/from the nesting site.
 Boardwalks and stairs will also be used for crossing the dunes.

 - Following a mandatory educational classroom program, guests will wait at the Coastal Center until a sea turtle is spotted by our scouts out on the beach.
 An educational film will be shown during this time.

 - Cut off time for scouts to find a viewable turtle is 11:30 pm.

 - Sea turtles are on their own schedule, so there are NO guarantees that a viewable turtle will be sighted.
 We cannot offer refunds if a turtle is not found, but we greatly appreciate your support, as all ticket sales directly benefit our sea turtle education programs.

 - Participants must have their own means of transportation to follow the group from the Florida Oceanographic Coastal Center to the beach access.

 - Beach conditions can get rainy, muggy, and buggy, so please come prepared.

 - We do not cancel the program in the event of rain – no matter how heavy – so bring a rain coat if rain is in the forecast.
 Lightning may result in delay of program or cancellation.

-- Comfortable shoes that can get sandy and wet (no bare feet please)
+- Comfortable shoes that can get sandy and wet (bare feet are not allowed)

 - Rain coat/poncho(no umbrellas please)